zvodd/rutorrent-webseed-download-plugin/readme.md

 ```
 You should now have a `/srv/rutorrent/plugins/webseedsource` directory.

+#### Configuration

 Edit the variables in `conf.php`.

+##### WebSeed URL

+This is put inside the torrent file itself and is how your local torrent file finds actually accesses the payload data.

+Set the `$weebseedurl` variable to point to the base URL of your web server's download location. e.g.

 ```
 $webseedurl = "https://example.com/downloads";
 ```

 Replace `example.com`with your server's domain name or IP address.
 Also replace `/downloads` with the correct website path to your downloads.
+Prefix with `http://` or `https://` appropriate to your server config.

 The URL must be a "live" http/https location with the `path` component mapped to ruTorrent's download folder. i.e. served with Apache or nginx.

+##### HTTP Auth (Optional)

+This is required if the web address to your downloads is behind HTTP Auth.
+If not; DO NOT include the `username:password` part in the line.

-**Note**:  Only non-Auth or Auth Basic HTTP URIs work, Auth Basic URIs follow this format:
+**Note**:  Only non-Auth or Auth Basic HTTP URIs work (for torrent clients tested), Auth Basic URIs follow this format:

 ```
 $webseedurl = "https://username:password@example.com/downloads";
 ```

-This is required if the web address to your downloads is behind HTTP Auth.
-If not; DO NOT include the `username:password` part in the line.
+#####  Set local path of torrent folder.

 Finally modify `$webseedbase` to point to the OS folder path of your served rtorrent downloads folder.
 For example if seedbox's url for serving `https://example.com/downloads` gets files from `/home/user/rtorrent_downloads` then the line should be: